chat-sdk/chat-sdk-ios/Docs/Modules/TwoFactorAuth.md

 1. Create a new Twilio account
 2. Click "Buy a number".
 For this trial account, you can choose any number for free.
 Choose a USA local number that can send SMS to all regions
-3. Enable SMS for all the countries you need https://www.twilio.com/user/account/settings/international/sms
+3. Enable SMS for all the countries you need to visit [https://www.twilio.com/user/account/settings/international/sms](https://www.twilio.com/user/account/settings/international/sms)

 Add this number in the ```app/config/parameters.yml``` file.